MHg1O/canon-code/README.md

 ### The model info file

-Information about models is all stored in one file, assumed to be at `root/model-info.json`.
-This is a mapping of model IDs (by default, eight-character-long strings with uppercase letters, lowercase letters, and numbers, but you can use anything) to dictionaries containing information about them.
+Information about models is all stored in one file, which is a mapping of model IDs (by default, eight-character-long strings with uppercase letters, lowercase letters, and numbers, but you can use anything) to dictionaries containing information about them.
 The following keys are supported:
  * `name` is the model's name.
+ * `display_name` is akin to a stage name, i.e. another name that the model is more commonly known by.
+Julia Günthel's display name is Zlata.
- * `biography` is intended to be a biography, but it can be anything; the content of this field is trusted, so if it contains HTML markup, this will be displayed by your browser.
+ * `biography` is intended to be a biography, but it can be anything; the content of this field can contain Markdown, which will be converted to HTML when the index page for a model is generated.
- * `links` is a list of relevant links; these are also trusted.
+ * `links` is a list of relevant links; these can also contain Markdown.
  * `alt_spelling` is an alternative (usually Cyrillic) spelling of the model's name.
  * `aliases` is a list of other names that the model has been known by.